-The Regional Municipality of Durham, along with 19 other regional, county and single-tier municipal governments across most of the Greater Golden Horseshoe, has participated in the 2011 Transportation Tomorrow Survey (TTS).
-The purpose of the TTS is to collect information on the travel behaviour and patterns of residents during a typical weekday.
+The Regional Municipality of Durham has partnered with the Ontario Ministry of Transportation (MTO), Metrolinx, Toronto Transit Commission, and 18 other regional, county and single-tier municipalities across the Greater Golden Horseshoe to undertake the 2016 Transportation Tomorrow Survey (TTS).
+The purpose of the TTS is to capture information on trips made by residents during a typical weekday.
 The TTS is a fundamental source of data used for long-range planning initiatives and the improvement of transportation facilities.

-Results from the previous TTS (2006) can be found in the following reports:
+Results from the 2006 and 2011 TTS can be found in the following reports:

 Commissioner’s Report 2009-P-70 (PDF) (October 20, 2009) summarizes the 2006 TTS survey results for municipal ward boundaries within the Region of Durham.